Cordoba Jewish Quarter Tour - Photo 1, Cordoba Jewish Quarter Tour

 Meeting Point

-Mondays: 11:30 am at the Palacio de Congresos (Calle Torrijos, 10)Tuesdays to Saturdays: Avenida del Alcázar s/n, in front of the Alcázar de los Reyes CristianosSundays: 11 am at Santa Catalina in the Mosque-Cathedral of Cordoba
+Mondays: at 11:30 am by the main entrance of the Palacio de Congresos (Calle Torrijos, 10)Tuesdays to Saturdays: Avenida del Alcázar s/n, in front of the entrance to the Alcázar de los Reyes CristianosSundays: at 11 am at the entrance of Santa Catalina in the Mosque-Cathedral of Cordoba

 Included